centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/display-view.md

 The following rules apply:

-- If a host is down, services attached are never displayed in a tooltip.
+- If a host is down, attached services are never displayed in a tooltip.
-- For a host: Services displayed correspond to the inherited status of the host.
+- For a host: The services displayed correspond to the inherited status of the host.
 For example, if a host is "red", then only Critical services will be displayed.
 - For a service group: Services displayed correspond to the inherited status